Universal health care by country: China

 Immediately after the Chinese Communist Revolution in 1949, the state both directly operated all hospitals and clinics.
 The government paid for healthcare services, and life expectancy improved greatly, although the services provided were basic.
 State-provided health insurance varied by area: the Cooperative Medical System (CMS) covered rural areas, while the Government Insurance Scheme (GIS) and Labor Insurance Scheme (LIS) covered residents of urban areas.
 After the Chinese economic reform in 1978, the state reduced spending on hospitals and allowed them to charge patients for profit.
 The state, however, did not stop paying for certain healthcare services like mandatory vaccination.

-From the high point of privatization of healthcare in the 1990s, China has been reforming with universal health care as a goal in the 21st century, as part of the "moderately prosperous society" plan.
+From the high point of privatization of healthcare in the 1990s, China has been reforming with universal health care as a goal in the twenty-first century, as part of the "moderately prosperous society" plan.
 The New Rural Co-operative Medical Care System (NRCMCS) from 2005, aimed at the rural poor, sets the annual cost of medical coverage at 50 yuan (US$7) per person.
 As of September 2007, around 80% of the whole rural population of China had signed up (about 685 million people).
-For patients who go to a small hospital or clinic in their local town, the scheme covers from 70 to 80% of their bill; patients at a county provider get 60% if their cost covered; and in a large modern city hospital, the scheme covers about 30% of the bill.
+For patients who go to a small hospital or clinic in their local town, the scheme covers from 70 to 80% of their bill; patients at a county provider get 60% of their cost covered; and in a large modern city hospital, the scheme covers about 30% of the bill.

 At the end of 2008, the government published its reform plan clarifying government's responsibility by saying that it would play a dominant role in providing public health and basic medical service.
 The plan listed public health, rural areas, city community health services and basic medical insurance as four key areas for government investment.
 It also promised to tighten government control over medical fees in public hospitals and to set up a "basic medicine system" to cover drug costs.
 China's "Law on Promotion of Basic Medical and Health Care", effective June 2020, asserts that Chinese citizens have a positive right to healthcare, regardless of cost.
 Additional laws are expected to specify what this right will mean in practice.